shadman-zoha/react-bus-seat-booking-app/README.md

-# 🚌 Selise Employee Bus Seat Booking App
+# 🚌 Employee Bus Seat Booking App

 A modern React + Vite-based application that allows employees to book bus seats and enables admins to manage seat layouts.
 The app features clean design, persistent data using local storage, and responsive UI.